 I’ve released a sneak preview of the full online course which you can watch here…

-As I said, I’ve been filming videos for this course for over a year now, visiting trees in all four seasons, and taking hundreds of photographs.
+As I said, I’ve been filming videos for this course for over two years now, visiting trees in all four seasons, and taking hundreds of photographs.
 With coronavirus having cancelled or postponed all our outdoor activity work I now have the time to put the whole thing together for you.

 I’d love to have your feedback, comments and constructive criticism on the video, as it will really help me highlight what works well and what could be improved for you.
 Simply drop me an email at email@example.com